Abdol Hossein Dastgheib

-Abdol Hossein Dastgheib (8 December 1913 -11 December 1981).
-He was appointed as Imam of Friday Prayer and one of the representatives of the Supreme Leader in Shiraz.
-He was a Mujtahidd, expert in Arabic language, theology, revealed texts, and the principles of jurisprudence (Usul al-fiqh).
-He was killed by the People's Mujahedin of Iran.
+Abdol Hossein Dastgheib (Persian: سید عبدالحسین دستغیب) (8 December 1913 – 11 December 1981).
+He was appointed Imam of Friday Prayer and one of the representatives of the Supreme Leader in Shiraz.
+He was a Mujtahid, expert in Arabic language, theology, revealed texts, and the principles of jurisprudence (Usul al-fiqh).

 Biography

 Dastgheib's father Seyed Mohammad Taqi, who taught elementary education, died when he was 11 or 12 years old.
 He continued his education after the death his father in Shiraz, then continued his education in Najaf.
 After returning to Iran, he commenced serious political activities.

 Political activities

 Before Iranian Revolution

 He participated in a political struggle during Pahlavi dynasty.
 He was imprisoned for criticizing government policies and forced by the regime to leave Iran, returning in 1962.
 He supported Ruhollah Khomeini and continued to perform political activities against the regime.
-On June 5 1963, he was arrested and exiled to Tehran, and in 1964, he was again arrested and sent into exile.
+On June 5, 1963, he was arrested and exiled to Tehran, and in 1964, he was again arrested and sent into exile.
 He was the leader of people of Shiraz in the struggle against the Pahlavi.
 In 1977, the regime placed him under house arrest but had to retreat for people's reaction.
 After people were massacred during public demonstrations in Shiraz against shah's regime, he was arrested.